Board-Certified Plastic Surgeon Chief Director of Ahnsungmin Plastic Surgery

 Surgical Philosophy

-Dr. Ahn approaches eyelid surgery not simply as an aesthetic procedure, but as a structural and functional correction guided by long-term stability and precise surgical judgment.
+Dr. Ahnsungmin approaches eyelid surgery not simply as an aesthetic procedure, but as a structural and functional correction guided by long-term stability and precise surgical judgment.

 Each case is carefully evaluated based on scarring, adhesions, muscle function, tissue balance, and support structures.
 Surgical decisions are made only after identifying the underlying cause of imbalance, rather than simply modifying visible appearance.